-In addition to the correlation coefficient, the horizontal and vertical distances between the target and the neighboring stations are calculated.
 Data correlation between two stations will generally decreases as the horizontal and vertical distances increase.
 It is possible to specify a cutoff distance and a cutoff altitude difference for which neighboring stations that fall above these cutoff values are ignored by the program.
 The default values are set to 100 km and 350 m for the horizontal and vertical distance respectively based on the literature (Simolo et al., 2010; Tronci et al., 1986; Xia et al., 1999).

 39